-July 13 to August 24, 2022 Cathy Lu is a California-based artist who explores experiences of immigration and cultural hybridity from an Asian American point of view.
-Lu creates sculptures and installations that often draw from traditional Chinese imagery and
+Pronouns: she/her July 13 to August 26, 2022 Cathy Lu is a California-based artist who explores experiences of immigration and cultural hybridity from an Asian American point of view.
+Lu creates sculptures and installations that often draw from traditional Chinese

 Cathy Lu: Artist Talk